 Living in a sober living home and participating in the recovery community improves the quality of your life.
 Connecting with sober support, forging healthy relationships, sharing life events, and reshaping your behavior are the gifts a sober living home offers you.

-When you choose to accept, engage, and share these gifts of recovery thru sober living, you will thrive.
-The obsession to use drugs and alcohol will diminish.
+When you choose to accept, engage, and share these gifts of recovery through sober living, you will thrive.
+The obsession with using drugs and alcohol will diminish.
 Your self-esteem will be restored.
 Your personal and professional life will be rebuilt.

 By giving yourself the gift of recovery, you can reshape the way you and your family see this time of year.
-As we know, addiction doesn’t just destroy individuals, it can tear apart entire families.
-This year, make the commitment to look forward to experiencing the gifts of recovery for many holidays to come.
+As we know, addiction doesn’t just destroy individuals.
+It can tear apart entire families.
+This year, commit to look forward to experiencing the gifts of recovery for many holidays to come.

 Living life in sustained long-term recovery will not only heal you, but the entire family is allowing for future holidays to be enjoyed with happiness and joy.